Schartey/dgraph-lambda-go/README.md

 Go Library written to build Dgraph Lambda servers as an alternative to the [Dgraph JS Lambda Server](https://github.com/dgraph-io/dgraph-lambda)

-It is currently in **heavy development**!
-Please create an issue if something does not work correctly.
+It is currently in **development**!
+Please create an issue if something is not working correctly.

 ## Getting started